edwinunger/edwinunger.github.io/_posts/2014-12-22-Order-of-Operations.md

 As mentioned above, I completed the HTML/CSS portion of Code Academy, but that was 8 months ago.
 Could I remember it all?
 Was I missing anything?
 I decided to start going through it again, just as a refresher.
 I've been splitting my time between reading, trying out some CSS, and getting a handle on all of the HTML5 tags.

 I didn't mention any of my HTML/CSS experience learned while creating this site.
-That's mainly because Jekyll comes the theme pre-written, so all I had to do was customize it a bit.
+That's mainly because Jekyll comes with the theme pre-written, so all I had to do was customize it a bit.
 I can't really say I 'created.'
 That will all change once DBC starts, though.

 <strong>Javascript</strong> - What was it that stopped me from completing the Javascript tutorial on Code Academy?
 I made it through 60% of the course and would have moved right on to JQuery, but I stopped.
 Why?